smug-haus/smug-us-keyboard/README.md

 # smug-us-keyboard
-A keyboard layout for a civilized time.
+A civilized keyboard layout for a more civilized age.

 This is a simple modification of the standard US keyboard layout that makes the standard `Caps Lock` function useful.